Skip to Content

 How long can a snake go without oxygen?

-Can a snake breathe through water?
+How does a snake breathe through a small spot?

 Do snakes give off carbon dioxide?